Home > American Destinations > Mexico > AeroMexico ORD to MEX Review: AM Plus, Boarding Zones & Terminal 5

 Getting to Mexico City - AeroMexico - Chicago O'Hare to Mexico City - Table of Contents

-Check-in at Chicago O’hare International Airport was fairly routine.
-My flight was out of the International Terminal (Terminal 5), and when I arrived at the airport at 9:30 pm the check-in area was pretty deserted.
-At this time of night, there were only a few flights that had not yet departed.
+Check-in at Chicago O’Hare International Airport was fairly routine.
+My flight departed from the International Terminal (Terminal 5), and when I arrived at the airport around 9:30 pm, the check-in area was largely deserted.
+At that time of night, only a few flights had not yet departed.

-AeroMexico had a row of kiosks that were not working.
-The broken kiosks meant that everyone had to get into the mainline to check-in.
-Thankfully, multiple agents were working the check-in desk, and the check-in process was fairly quick.
-I was given my boarding pass and instructed that I would not need to reclaim my bag in Mexico City.
+AeroMexico had a row of kiosks that were not working, which meant all passengers needed to line up at the main check-in counter.
+Thankfully, multiple agents were working, and the check-in process moved fairly quickly.
+I received my boarding pass and was informed that I would not need to reclaim my checked bag in Mexico City.

 AeroMexico Check-In Desk - Chicago O'Hare